Last Updated on

 - Use low-cost index funds.

-The portfolio is a variation on the 60/40 portfolio with the stock portion sliced up into smaller allocations.
+The index portfolio is a variation on the 60/40 investment portfolio, with the stock portion sliced up into smaller allocations.

 Asset allocation piechart for Bill Schultheis’ Coffeehouse Portfolio